Violation of non-Abelian Bianchi identity and QCD topology: Abstract

 \section{Abstract}

 If a gauge field in QCD has a singularity of the Dirac type, the non-Abelian Bianchi identity is violated.
 The violation of the non-Abelian Bianchi identity (VNABI) $J_{\mu}(x)$ is equal to 8 degenerate Abelian magnetic monopole currents $k^a_{\mu}(x)\ \ (a=1\sim 8)$.
 Abelian monopoles could exist without any artificial Abelian projection.
 When $J_{\mu}$ condenses in the vacuum as suggested in latttice QCD simulations, color confinement of QCD is realized by the Abelian dual Meissner effect (ADME).
-Moreover VNABI affects topological features of QCD.
-Firstly, self-dual instantons can not be a classical solution of QCD.
-Secondly, the topological charge density $\rho_t(x)=\Tr G_{\mu\nu}(x)G^*_{\mu\nu}(x)$ is not expressed by a total derivative of the Chern-Simons density $K_{\mu}(x)$, but has an additional term $L(x)= 2\Tr(J_{\mu}(x)A_\mu(x))$, that is, $\partial_\mu K_\mu(x)=(g^2/16\pi^2)(\rho_t(x)-L(x))$.
-Thirdly, the axial $U(1)$ anomaly is similarly modified as $\partial_{\mu}j_{\mu}^5(x)=2m\bar{\psi}(x)\gamma_5\psi(x)+(g^2/8\pi^2)(\rho_t(x)-L(x))$ while the Atiyah-Singer index theorem is formally unchanged.
-However, if the integrated additional term $\chi=(g^2/16\pi^2)\int d^4xL(x) $ is not zero, it is not integer nor gauge invariant.
+It is important to study the effect of VNABI besides the role of color confinement mechansim.
+It is found that VNABI affects topological features of QCD.
+Firstly, the topological charge density $\rho_t(x)=\Tr G_{\mu\nu}(x)G^*_{\mu\nu}(x)$ is not expressed by a total derivative of the Chern-Simons density $K_{\mu}(x)$, but has an additional term $L(x)= 2\Tr(J_{\mu}(x)A_\mu(x))$, that is, $\partial_\mu K_\mu(x)=(g^2/16\pi^2)(\rho_t(x)-L(x))$.
+Secondly, the axial $U(1)$ anomaly is similarly modified as $\partial_{\mu}j_{\mu}^5(x)=2m\bar{\psi}(x)\gamma_5\psi(x)+(g^2/8\pi^2)(\rho_t(x)-L(x))$ while the Atiyah-Singer index theorem is formally unchanged.
+However, the integrated term $\Lambda=(g^2/16\pi^2)\int d^4xL(x)$ is seemingly not integer nor gauge-invariant.
+Hence if $\Lambda$ remains non-zero, VNABI is not allowed in QCD.
 Abelian monopoles as VNABI are regarded as a generalization of the Dirac monopole to a $U(1)$ subgroup in non-Abelian gauge theories as discussed by Wu-Yang.
-When we make use of similar arguments, the additional term $\chi$ is proved to vanish theoretically.
-We also evaluate the term $\chi$ in the framework of Monte-Carlo simulations on $24^4$ lattices at the lattice spacing between $0.05\sim 0.17$fm adopting an tadpole-improved $SU(2)$ gluonic action.
+When we make use of similar arguments, the additional term $\Lambda$ is proved to vanish theoretically.
+We also evaluate the term $\Lambda$ in the framework of Monte-Carlo simulations on $24^4$ lattices at the lattice spacing between $0.05\sim 0.17$fm adopting an tadpole-improved $SU(2)$ gluonic action.
 To reduce ultraviolet fluctuations, we introduce a partial gauge fixing like the Maximal Center gauge (MCG).
-The term $\chi$ is largely fluctuating around zero and $|\chi|$ is decreasing as $\beta$ becomes larger.
+The term $\Lambda$ is largely fluctuating around zero and $|\Lambda|$ is decreasing as $\beta$ becomes larger.
 Then the gradient flow method is applied.
-The term $\chi$ tends to vanish rapidly after small gradient flow time ($\tau$).
-This suggests that the term $\chi$ becomes zero in the continuum limit.
-A new interesting relation is derived with respect to the topological charge.
-When $\chi=0$, an Abelian counter term $Q_a\equiv (g^2/16\pi^2)\int d^4x \Tr(f_{\mu\nu}f_{\mu\nu}^*)$ written by Abelian field strengths is proved theoretically to satisfy $Q_a$=3$Q_t$ where $Q_t=(g^2/16\pi^2)\int d^4x \rho_t(x)$.
+The term $\Lambda$ tends to vanish rapidly after small gradient flow time $t_{flow}$.
+This suggests that the term $\Lambda$ becomes zero in the continuum limit.
+Hence VNABI could exist in QCD.
+The biggest effect of VNABI on QCD topology seems to be that self-dual instantons can not be a classical solution of QCD at space-time points where VNABI occurs.
+One has to find an alternative mechanism explaining integer topological charge, etc. A new interesting relation is derived with respect to the topological charge.
+When $\Lambda=0$, an Abelian counter term $Q_a\equiv (g^2/16\pi^2)\int d^4x \Tr(f_{\mu\nu}f_{\mu\nu}^*)$ written by Abelian field strengths is proved theoretically to satisfy $Q_a$=3$Q_t$ where $Q_t=(g^2/16\pi^2)\int d^4x \rho_t(x)$.
+The fact sugggests that the Abelian magnetic and electric fields in the presence of $J_{\mu}$ condensation could have a role in explaining the topological charge $Q_t$ in place of instantons.